danfuzz/samizdat/doc/samizdat-0-lib/String.md

 #### `nth(string, n) <> . | void`

-Gets the nth character of the string.
+Gets the nth character of the string, as a single-element string.

 #### `size(string) <> int`